 No no no no no.

-“I feel CRAPPY when you say CRAPPY THINGS.”
+“I feel sad when you bring that up.”

 If you win a fight, then the relationship loses.
 And believe us, nooooooobody wins if the relationship doesn’t win.